jadecobra/python_tdd_exercises/source/index.rst

 * If you just started your journey, CONGRATULATIONS!
 You picked Python_ from the list of `Programming Languages`_ out there, Celebrate it, this is for you
 * If you are new to `Test Driven Development`_ in Python_, this is for you
 * If you have been telling yourself, "I will learn Python_ some day", today is some day, this is for you
-* If you already use Python_ and do not know any of the :ref:`Exceptions<how to test that an Exception is raised>` below, this is for you
+* If you already use Python_ and do not know any of the :ref:`Exceptions<how to test if an Exception is raised>` below, this is for you

   - :ref:`AssertionError<what causes AssertionError?>`
   - :ref:`AttributeError<what causes AttributeError?>`